Medical Imaging Interaction Toolkit 2024.06.99-692c34ce

 }

 The style manager is taken from the application's plugin context via service reference.
 Invoking the berry::IQtStyleManager::AddStyle() and berry::IQtStyleManager::SetStyle() methods, the workbench will now use the announced qss-File to style our Workbench Window.
 In a production system, the stylesheets are usually compiled into the plug-in or application using the Qt resource system.
-However, during developement of the stylesheets it is often more convenient to reference them using a hard-coded path to the local file system (see live update functionality below).
+However, during development of the stylesheets it is often more convenient to reference them using a hard-coded path to the local file system (see live update functionality below).

 Before we start customization we will first provide some customization convenience.
 We add an UpdateStyle()-slot to our CustomViewerWorkbenchWindowAdvisor where we explicitly reset the css-File to the style manager: